debpal/SuomiGeoData/docs/dem.rst

 Class Instance
 ----------------
-Let's start by instantiating the class.
+Let's start by instantiating the classes.

 .. code-block:: python